First Impressions: I Hate My Teenage Daughter (Fox)

-First Impressions: I Hate My Teenage Daughter 1FOX’s latest foray into laugh track comedy is a complete failure, void of any humor, morality, or point.
-A fluff show that changes with interchangable characters, it paints a picture of fearsome, erratically emotional single mothers, with bitchy, entitled daughters, which never makes for a good time, either on the real screen, or off.
+I Hate My Teenage Daughter, Fox’s latest foray into laugh track comedy is a complete failure, void of any humor, morality, or point.
+A fluff show that changes with interchangeable characters, it paints a picture of fearsome, erratically emotional single mothers, with bitchy, entitled daughters, which never makes for a good time, either on the real screen, or off.

-There’s no point writing about the show or the plot of the pilot – which revolves around a racist handicapped kid and a rush to judgement by all adults involved – this show isn’t going to last a month, because it’s not only NOT funny, but when you consider people were paid to write and produce it, it becomes an offensive piece of work.
-Back to the drawing board, FOX, this watered-down, humorless piece of shit isn’t going to last long.
-SKIP IT!
+There’s no point writing about the show or the plot of the pilot – which revolves around a racist handicapped kid and a rush to judgement by all adults involved – this show isn’t going to last a month.
+Easy one to skip this fall.

 Enjoying this review?